Affiliated Ministries

 Visit the website

-Pernet Family Health Services, Worcester, MA
+Pernet Family Health Service, Worcester, MA

 Visit the website

-Project Hope, Dorchester, MA
+Project Hope, Dorchester/Roxbury, MA

-Project Hope was founded in 1981 when the Little Sisters of the Assumption opened the doors of their Magnolia Street convent so homeless women and children could live with them.
 Over the years, Project Hope’s mission expanded beyond sheltering families and providing childcare to a multi-service agency at the forefront of efforts in Boston to move families up and out of poverty.
-This is our journey through Project Hope’s history.
+Today, Project HOPE provides women with children access to English for Speakers of Other Languages, jobs, housing, childcare, emergency services and works for broader systems change.

 Visit the website